 has witnessed a rise in FY 2021-22 as CEAT has managed to stay within compared to FY 2020-21.
 The Company the financial covenants by effectively has reported healthy.
-Debt: Equity Ratio leveraging all the components of of 0.6x and Debt: EBITDA of 2.9x in FY working capital to support the cash 2021-22 on consolidated basis.

-The borrowing level of the Company Despite unanticipated challenges. flows to ensure the overall debt remained within internal thresholds leading to strong balance sheet.
+Debt: Equity Ratio leveraging all the components of of 0.6x and Debt: EBITDA of 2.9x in FY working capital to support the cash flows to ensure the overall debt remained within internal thresholds leading to strong balance sheet...